stratosida/ida-regression/docs/Crash2_univar.md

-## Continuous plots
+## Continuous variables

-A closer examination of continuous predictors.
+A closer visual examination of continuous predictors.

 <img src="Crash2_univar_files/figure-html/unnamed-chunk-3-1.png" width="864" />

 There is evidence of digit preference.
 Explore further with targeted summaries.

-More detailed univariate summaries for the variables of interest are also provided below.
+A more detailed univariate summaries for the variables of interest are also provided below.

 ### Age